mattyplo/HawksGrungeBands/README.md

 The result is three spreadsheets of a particular artists tracks and the tracks popularity.

 # instructions
-Create a cred.py file with your apps Client_ID and Client_Secret and place it into the HawksGrungeBands directory It should look like this with the appropriate fields filled in.
+Create a cred.py file with your apps Client_ID and Client_Secret and place it into the HawksGrungeBands directory.
+It should look like this with the appropriate fields filled in.

 CLIENT_ID='your_client_id'